-- 14. Education is an essential right.
-Allowing everyone to receive an education worthy of the name, is likely to contribute to their personal and social development.
+- 14. Education is an essential right that allows everyone to receive an education worthy of the name, likely to contribute to their personal and social development.
 This right is essential to the economic, social, and cultural development of any society.
-Therefore, the Haitian state must guarantee access to quality education, adapted and without any discrimination to all children, particularly those in vulnerable situations. - 15.
+Therefore, the nation of Haiti must guarantee access to quality education, adapted and without any discrimination to all children, particularly those in vulnerable situations. - 15.
 In accordance with Article 32-1 of the 1987 Haitian constitution as amended and the recommendations received during the first cycle of the Universal Periodic Review, Head of State Joseph Michel Martelly implemented the Free and Compulsory Universal Schooling Program (PSUGO) in October 2011, aiming to enroll more than one million children in both public and private schools.
-This program of approximately \$43 million per year was to include 1st and 2nd cycle students, for which the Haitian state was to set 250 gourdes (\$US 6.) per child in public schools and 3,600 gourdes (\$US 90.) in private schools. - 16.
+This program of approximately \$43 million per year was to include 1st and 2nd cycle students, for which the nation of Haiti was to set 250 gourdes (\$US 6.) per child in public schools and 3,600 gourdes (\$US 90.) in private schools. - 16.
 While the original intent of this program was laudable, its organization was a real fiasco.
-It is impossible to determine the number of schools that were enrolled and the number of children who actually benefited from the service.
+It is impossible to determine the number of schools that were enrolled and the number of children who benefited from the service.
 The few schools that could be reached did not receive the traditional supplies and didactic materials, as promised, to ensure the adequate training of children.
 The amount allocated for each child was very insufficient.
 Payments did not arrive on time (or at all) and teachers were not well paid.
 A large majority of them had to leave the schools.
 The school canteen provided for in the program was not granted to the children in the majority of the schools.
 And what about the learning spaces that did not respect any pedagogical norms?
 Most of them were very small, poorly maintained, not ventilated; even tents where the heat was suffocating. - 17.
-The only benefit the children could really get from this program was that it was free.
+The only benefit the children could get from this program was if it was free.
 Other than that, the quality and appropriate education advocated during the program was just a slogan.
 Thus, the same problems continue to exist.
 The most disadvantaged children of the country are still left to their own devices, living with educational deficiency for some and total illiteracy for others.

-The Fondation Pain d'Espoir (FPDE), Génération Justice (GENEJ), and the Centre d'Encadrement des Personnes à Besoins Spéciaux (CEPBS) recommend that the State:
+The Bread of Hope Foundation (FPDE), Generation Justice (GENEJ), and the Center for the Support of People with Special Needs (CEPBES) recommend that the State:

-- Readapt the PSUGO program to the needs of the most disadvantaged children, by setting mechanisms to monitor and follow up on the various program activities. - Adopt other programs that will enable disadvantaged children, especially those in rural areas, to enjoy the right to education as proposed by Nigeria in #115.160.
+- Readapt the PSUGO program to the needs of the most disadvantaged children, by putting in place mechanisms to monitor and follow up on the various program activities. - Adopt other programs that will enable disadvantaged children, especially those in rural areas, to enjoy the right to education as proposed by Nigeria in #115.160.